-3.0 As mentioned in Chapter One, ASI Schedule has two parts: Part-I and Part-II.
-Part-I of ASI schedule aims to collect data on assets and liabilities, employment and labour cost, receipts, expenses, input items - indigenous and imported, products and by-products, distributive expenses etc. Part-II of ASI schedule aims to collect data on different aspects of labour statistics, namely, working days, mandays worked, absenteeism, labour turnover, man-hours worked, earning and social security benefits.

-3.0.1 The major additions and deletions of items in ASI 2010-11 schedules in comparison to ASI 2009-10 schedules are given below.
+- 3.0 As mentioned in Chapter One, ASI Schedule has two parts: Part-I and Part-II.
+Part-I of ASI schedule aims to collect data on assets and liabilities, employment and labour cost, receipts, expenses, input items - indigenous and imported, products and by-products, distributive expenses etc. Part-II of ASI schedule aims to collect data on different aspects of labour statistics, namely, working days, mandays worked, absenteeism, labour turnover, manhours worked, earning and social security benefits. - 3.0.1 One major change has been done in ASI 2012-13 schedule in comparison to that of ASI 2011-12 is that in Part-II of the schedule, the month-wise labour data will be collected for Financial Year.